-Levenmouth Demonstration Turbine
+Levenmouth Demonstration Turbine (2) (3)

 The Offshore Renewable Energy (ORE) Catapult's seven megawatt wind turbine was completed in 2013 and is located 50 m from the coast connected to the land by a ramp.
+It is approximately 3.5 km from the Methil spoil ground.
 The tower stands at 110 m and is 195 m to the top of the blade.
 Samsung had previously owned the wind turbine demonstrator, before selling to ORE Catapult in December 2015.
-In 2018 the licence to permit the turbine was extended to 2029.